In a Fog: An In-Depth Look at Teen Vaping

 Nebo continued, “That’s the part that really angers and saddens me in my role in trying to make sure that students are growing up to have long, healthy, productive lives.
 I’m working against a pretty big, well-funded industry that doesn’t really care about that.”

 Jaqueline Carpenter (12) vaped for the first time during her freshman year.
-Carpenter usually vapes around two times a week, but still notices that her body feels differently than when she first tried it.
+Carpenter usually vapes around two times a week, but still notices that her body feels different than when she first tried it.

 “My breathing is a lot heavier when I exercise,” Carpenter explained.